pyxem/orix/doc/contributing.rst

 Tips for writing Jupyter Notebooks that are meant to be converted to reST text files by `nbsphinx <https://nbsphinx.readthedocs.io/en/latest/>`_:

+- Notebooks (with the `.ipynb` file extension) are ignored by git (listed in the `.gitignore` file).
+The ``-f``
+  `git flag <https://git-scm.com/docs/git-add#Documentation/git-add.txt--f>`_ must be added to ``git add -f notebook.ipynb`` in order to update an existing notebook or add a new one.
+Notebooks are ignored by git in general to avoid non-documentation changes to notebooks, like cell IDs, being pushed unnecessarily.
 - All notebooks should have a Markdown (MD) cell with this message at the top, "This notebook is part of the `orix` documentation https://orix.rtfd.io.
 Links to the documentation won't work from the notebook.", and have ``"nbsphinx": "hidden"`` in the